 Another of Dr. Johns’ interests is in the mechanism of inhalational anesthetics, such as the commonly used sevoflurane.
 Although anesthetics have been used for surgery for at least 150 years, surprisingly, their mechanism of action is not understood.
 This part of his lab group is focused on the ability of these anesthetics to specifically disrupt critical protein-protein interactions that mediate excitatory neurotransmission and contribute to the anesthetic state.

 Recently, Dr. Johns and his team identified a gene that was highly upregulated in a hypoxia-induced model of pulmonary hypertension and named it hypoxia-induced mitogenic factor (HIMF).
 They found that the HIMF protein is upregulated by hypoxia and by TH2 stimulation and that it is expressed in the remodeling pulmonary vessels.
 They also showed that recombinant HIMF has mitogenic, angiogenic, vasoconstricting, and chemokine-like properties in lung.
 They have now proven a role for HIMF as a pleiotropic cytokine that mediates the vascular remodeling and induced hemodynamic changes of hypoxia-induced pulmonary hypertension.
 HIMF is also upregulated in some human forms of pulmonary hypertension and asthma.
 Large-scale human genomic and gene polymorphism studies are underway.
-HIMF is a member of the FIZZ/resistin/RELMbeta family of proteins, which have adipokine and insulin resistance properties, suggesting that HIMF may mediate vascular pathology associated with obesity and metabolic syndrome.
+HIMF is a member of the Resistin-like family of proteins, which have adipokine and insulin resistance and pro-inflammatory properties, suggesting that HIMF may mediate vascular pathology associated with obesity and metabolic syndrome.
 The Johns lab is actively involved in defining the detailed mechanisms of how HIMF and the Resistin-like proteins cause the pro-inflammatory remodeling of the lung vasculature and heart in cardiopulmonary disease and the lung inflammation in COVID-19.
 The lab has most recently defined HIMF/human Resistin as the critical regulator of the priming and activation of the NLRP3 inflammasome, a critical mediator of inflammatory disease and remodeling in pulmonary hypertension, heart failure, atherosclerosis and neuroinflammation.

 Dr. Johns also has an interest in health policy.
-He is a Robert Wood Johnson Health Policy Fellow of the Institute of Medicine, National Academy of Sciences (2005–2008) and served as a health and science policy advisor in the US Senate 109th Congress.
+He was a Robert Wood Johnson Health Policy Fellow of the Institute of Medicine, National Academy of Sciences (2005–2008) and served as a health and science policy advisor in the US Senate 109th Congress.
 Since 2010 he has been an elected member of the National Academy of Medicine of the National Academies.
 Current policy research interests and experience include approaches to coverage decisions for new technologies and pharmaceuticals, the impact of an aging population on health systems funded through pay-as-you-go social insurance, elder abuse, the factors influencing diffusion of new health technology, and the science and politics of biogeneric drugs.

-Dr. Johns has trained more than 30 students and fellows now in independent academic and industrial research positions around the world.
+Dr. Johns has trained more than 60 students and fellows now in independent academic and industrial research positions around the world.
 He has been continuously funded by the National Institutes of Health for 37 years, generating over $100,000,000 in NIH funding.

 Current Laboratory Members/Key Associates